How We Slowly Lose Touch With Ourselves Without Realising It

 Decisions start coming from obligation instead of alignment, from expectation instead of values.

-The outside world gets louder.
-The pace.
-The pressure.
-The noise.
 And your own inner voice becomes harder to hear.

 At first, you think you’re just tired.